 Attention Students!
-Graduate assistantships for the Fall 2015 term are now available!
-Please note that students must be registered for 9 credit hours and be available to work at least 20 hours per week here in the SLIS.
+Graduate assistantships for the Spring 2016 term are now available!
+Please note that students must be registered for 9 credit hours and be available to work at least 20 hours per week on-campus.
 Apply now!

 Congratulations to Dr. Irene Owens for being invited to give a keynote address at The College of Information Studies at the University of Maryland Conference on Inclusion and Diversity in Library and Information Science.
 Focusing on issues of diversity, inclusion, and access in library and information professions, and given the recent 75th anniversary of the North Carolina Central University School of Library and Information Sciences, Dr. Owens will provide unique insights into diversity and inclusion in library education and the library professions.
 The address will be given at the University of Maryland on October 16, 2015.

 Congratulations to Dr. Ismail Abdullahi, who has been selected as the winner of the Roadbuilder’s Award for Library Education by the Round Table for Ethnic Minority Librarians (REMCo) of the North Carolina Library Association.
 The award recognizes ethnic minority librarians in library education, academic libraries, public, school and special libraries, who have served as pioneers in librarianship and also as positive role models.
 This award pays homage to ethnic minority librarians who exemplify courage, integrity, perseverance, and who have contributed to the field of librarianship for their specific category.
 The award will be presented at the REMCo Author Luncheon with Alan Bailey on Wednesday, October 21, 2015 during the 61st NCLA Biennial Conference in Greensboro, North Carolina.